-When a permanent vacancy occurs, the Employer will determine if any employee has submitted a transfer or a voluntary demotion request for the shift and days off.
+When a permanent vacancy occurs, the Employer will determine if any employee has submitted a bid for the shift and days off.
 Seniority will prevail provided the employee has the skills and abilities necessary to perform the duties of the position.
 An employee's bid request may be turned down if the employee has documented attendance or performance problems.
 The employee will begin working in the new position within forty-five (45) calendar days of being awarded the bid unless circumstances warrant otherwise.